Large-scale Building Damage Assessment using a Novel Hierarchical Transformer Architecture on Satellite Images: Method

+An important component of \dahitra{} is the \textit{difference block} which is made up of transformer modules.
+The difference block at level $i$ takes in features $E_{x}(i)$ where $x \in \{pre, post\}$ from the $ith$ contracting level of UNet encoders $E_{x}$ with images from the two different temporal domains as inputs (pre-disaster and post-disaster).
+The features are independently passed into a transformer encoder $T_{ei}$ with shared weights and hence encoding the features from different temporal domain to a common feature domain.
+An absolute difference of the encoded features is calculated and then the difference is mapped back into the original spatial domain using transformer decoder $T_{di}$.

-\subsubsection{Loss function}
+\subsection{Loss function}

-We used a class-weighted loss function provided in Equation \ref{loss_functions} with a combination of focal loss and dice loss to perform well for the classification task on the unbalanced dataset.
-A total of five classes were considered: background (0), no damage (1), minor damage (2), major damage (3) and destroyed (4), and weights $w_i$ were assigned as per the pixel distribution of the classes in xBD dataset (Table \ref{tab_xbd_classweight}).
+This work used a class-weighted loss function provided in Equation \ref{loss_functions} with a combination of focal loss \citep{focal_loss} and dice loss \citep{dice_loss} to perform well for the classification task on the unbalanced dataset.
 The focal loss $\mathcal{L}_{foc(i)}$ is used to further address the class imbalance where a modulating term is applied to the cross-entropy loss function to focus the learning on hard mis-classified examples.
 The second loss is dice loss $\mathcal{L}_{dice(i)}$, which tries to maximize the overlap between predicted and ground-truth boundaries.
-The denominator considers the total number of boundary pixels at global scale, while the numerator considers the intersection, implicitly capturing local behaviour.
+Its denominator considers the total number of boundary pixels at global scale, while the numerator considers the intersection, implicitly capturing local behaviour.
+An $\alpha$ hyperparameter is used to balance the impact of focal loss and the dice loss.
+The class weights $w_i$ are assigned as per the pixel distribution of the classes in the dataset.
+Hence for $n$ classes, the loss function is as following:

+For instance, in the xBD dataset discussed in Section \ref{sec4.1}, there are five classes: background (0), no damage (1), minor damage (2), major damage (3) and destroyed (4), and weights $w_i$ were assigned as per the pixel distribution of the classes in xBD dataset (Table \ref{tab_xbd_classweight}).
+On the other hand, the building change detection problem is a binary classification problem and we do not use additional weights in the loss function and rely on the focal loss to account for the class imbalance.
+Hence the loss function for the building change detection problem is a combination of focal loss and dice loss as following:

-\subsubsection{Training settings}
+\subsection{Training settings}